visitor-sign-in

 Customer testimonials live on the InstaCheckin homepage, attributed by name and company: SaltWorks, INRIX, Allyis, Atlas Informatics, Command Alkon.
 None of the quotes in this post are paraphrased — read them in the customers’ own words on the homepage.
 We don’t fabricate testimonials, and we don’t claim a customer relationship that doesn’t exist.

-Pricing for every vendor on this list is publicly listed and was verified against the vendor’s pricing page as of April 29, 2026.
-Tier names and prices change quarterly; always verify directly before purchasing.
+Pricing for every vendor on this list is publicly listed and was verified against the vendor’s pricing page at the time of writing.
+Tier names and prices change; always verify directly before purchasing.
 If anything in this post is out of date by the time you’re reading it, the vendor’s own pricing page is the source of truth.

 Frequently asked questions